 - Severe weight loss

-If you believe someone has taken methamphetamine and they are having bad symptoms, immediately get them medical help.
+If you believe someone has taken methamphetamine and they are having bad symptoms, get them medical help right away.
 Take extreme caution around them, especially if they appear to be extremely excited or paranoid.

-If they are having a seizure, gently hold the back of the person's head to prevent injury.
-If possible, turn the head to the side in case they vomit.
+If they are having a seizure, gently hold the back of their head to prevent injury.
+If possible, turn their head to the side in case they vomit.
 DO NOT try to stop their arms and legs from shaking.

 Before Calling Emergency